-- Foster self-compassion using self-talk like “What would you say to a friend in this situation?”.
-Research links greater self-compassion to a more positive body image and a healthier mental state.
+- Foster self-compassion with self-talk like “What would you say to a friend in this situation?”
+Greater self-compassion is associated with a more positive body image and a healthier mental state.

-- Connect with the people and activities that give you pleasure.
+- Connect with people and activities that give you pleasure.

 - Treat your body well.
 Eat healthfully, practice good sleep habits and get regular physical activity.